odoo/documentation/inventory/barcode/setup/software.rst

     :align: center

-In order to fill a picking or to perform an inventory, you need to make sure that your products are encoded in Odoo along with their barcodes.
+In order to fill a picking or to perform an inventory, you need to make sure that your products are encoded in Twenty20 along with their barcodes.
 If this is not already done, you can fill in the products barcodes through a handy interface.
 Go to :menuselection:`Inventory --> Configuration --> Settings`